A Normality Conjecture on Rational Base Number Systems: Numerical evidence supporting Conjecture

-We carried out two families of experiments: one examining the \emph{richness threshold} of minimal words in rational base $p/q$, and the other measuring how much the distribution of their subwords deviates from uniformity.
-These experiments were conducted on three families of minimal words---representing over 4,000 words in total---which were carefully chosen to avoid exhibiting particular behaviors.
+We conducted two series of experiments: one examining the \emph{richness threshold} of minimal words in rational base $p/q$, and the other measuring how much the distribution of their subwords deviates from uniformity.
+These experiments cover three families of minimal words---representing over 40,000 words in total---which were carefully chosen to avoid exhibiting particular behaviors.
+The computations were performed using Python 3 and required several days on a standard laptop.
+The most time-consuming step is the computation of minimal words, due to the manipulation of large integers generated by iterations of the operator $T_{p/q}$.
+The public git repository \cite{Git26} contains both the functions and the datasets we used, together with complete tables and figures that could not be included in the paper.

 \paragraph{Experiment 1: Computing the richness threshold of minimal words.}